anupsurendran/optimalweb/_posts/data/2014-06-22-Building-Alexa-For-Mobile-Statistics.md

 - find top apps running on mobile
 ---

-*Where ASDFASDF is the Univeral Mobile Statistics Site ?*
+*Where is the Univeral Mobile Statistics Site ?*

 It's a mobile world - everybody knows that.
 It's been like this for almost a decade now.
 The funniest thing is that we still don't have an [Alexa](http://www.Alexa.com) for the mobile industry.
 There is no publicly available source currently which I can take a look at to see where my / my company's mobile application ranks amongst other apps of the sametype.
 There are challenges to get statistics from mobile applications - distribute processing, offline/online support, hybrid applications all lead to